Hooks

 • Use BaseLotusHook for defaults.
 Override only the hooks you need; leave the rest as pass-through.

 • Test thoroughly.
-A buggy hook can lock users out of their funds if it reverts on every operation.
 Always test both the allow and deny paths.

 • Consider upgradability.
 Hooks are set per-market and can be replaced by the admin, but users with active positions are affected immediately.
 If the hook's rules need to change, design the hook with configurable parameters (like setFactor or setMaxSupply) rather than requiring a full redeployment.